 The number issue on the minds of most Americans is the failing economy and the direct impact it is having on our finances.
-It was mainly because of the economy and related issues that Barack Obama won the election and John McCain lost it.
-So the pressure on Obama to resolve the nations economic woes and deliver on his campaign promises are immense.
+So the pressure on the President is to resolve the nations economic woes and deliver on his campaign promises are immense.
 Most would acknowledge we are in a recession now and the key will be to prevent the economy falling into a depression.
 I believe to get the nation moving in the right direction economically, we need to first solve the housing crisis and the impact it has had on the underlying mortgages that financed the extraordinary economic growth for most of this decade.
 No doubt the whole financial industry needs a systemic review and better oversight, but the only organization that is big enough to deal with the crisis is the US government.
 Rather than bailing out companies, they need to focus on helping homeowners by giving them the ability to service their mortgages or stay in their homes.

 Ways to do this are already underway like the loan modification scheme, but more drastic actions like setting a federally backed mortgage rate of 4% to which people can refinance will allow consumers to get affordable mortgages and lenders to regain confidence that money that is loaned will be repaid.
 An expensive solution no doubt, but the times we are in now call for drastic action.
 As things improve the government should then start selling back equity stakes and mortgage portfolios to the private sector, hopefully for a nice profit which can be returned to tax payers in the form of lower taxes.
 I do feel Obama is on the ball when it comes to the economy and the underlying housing crisis, because as he has publicly stated “”We need a more institutional response to create a system that can manage some of the underlying problems with bad mortgages, help homeowners stay in their homes, protect the retirement and savings of working Americans,”

-Longer term when the economy recovers and starts growing strongly again, sometime in Obama’s second term, he needs to focus on Americas future in a global context as the emergence of China and India will mean that the US is no longer the sole superpower or global financial centre.
-A great quote, and where the picture in this post was sourced from, is from the Economist that sums up Obama’s long term challenge
+Longer term when the economy recovers and starts growing strongly again, he needs to focus on Americas future in a global context as the emergence of China and India will mean that the US is no longer the sole superpower or global financial centre.

 Despite oil prices falling sharply over the last few months, America must continue to rid itself of it’s dependence on foreign oil.
 Oil and gas prices will continue to fall as economic growth slows in the near term, but in the long term they will go back up past historic highs ($145 a barrel, $5 gas) as global demand returns and oil reserves continue to diminish.
 The first thing Obama must to is to get the smartest energy minds together and develop a sustainable domestic and global energy plan.
 He has started on this path with promises to spend $150 billion in reforming the nation’s energy systems and retooling the U.S. auto industry to build more fuel-efficient cars, but a far more comprehensive long term plan is needed.
 I don’t think America will entirely rid its dependence on oil in 10 years as Obama has promised, but I do think in 10 years we should be well underway in implementing a clear plan that provides the basis for shifting the nation away from “dirty” sources of energy to renewable and “clean” sources.